 You can do things to reduce your costs.
 The more work you do between sessions, such as gathering, organizing, and accurately summarizing financial records, the faster you will proceed through mediation.

 You do not need a lawyer to mediate.
-In most cases we handle, unless mediation has been court-ordered, lawyers do not attend and do not negotiate on behalf of the parties.
+In most cases we handle, unless mediation has been court-ordered, lawyers typically do not attend and do not negotiate on behalf of the parties.

 However, we do recommend that you hire attorneys and consult with them during the process.
 As mediators, we cannot advise you about how a judge might decide your case.
 Also, we cannot draft your separation agreement or prepare divorce pleadings.
 A lawyer can help you with these things, and we can recommend some who will do so for a reasonable fee.

 During initial phone calls and at the orientation session, we carefully screen each case to determine if mediation is appropriate.
-Generally, mediation is not appropriate in cases involving spousal abuse or where one party has a motive other than negotiating a settlement in good faith.
-In addition, we reserve the right to end mediation if one party tries to dominate the negotiation or improperly influence the decisions of the other, or if a proposed agreement is unconscionable.
+Generally, mediation is not appropriate in cases involving abuse or where one party has a motive other than negotiating a settlement in good faith.
+In addition, we reserve the right to end mediation if one party tries to dominate the negotiation or improperly influence the decisions of the other, or if a proposed agreement seems unconscionable.

 Choosing the right mediator is essential for a successful result.

 Sean and Gina Vitrano work as a mediation team.
 It’s a fact that men and women communicate differently.
 Remember “Men Are from Mars, Women Are from Venus?”
 Husbands and wives have different perspectives regarding their marital relationship, how to parent children, and how to manage the physical, emotional, and financial aspects of separation and divorce.
-Having mediators of both genders present thus promotes better overall communication.
+Having mediators of both genders present promotes better overall communication.

 A successful negotiation depends upon both of you understanding the other’s needs and interests, as well as your own.
 Accordingly, we’ll help you hear your partner — even if both of you are angry or upset — and we’ll help your partner hear you.

 Mediation can be scheduled around your schedules, including in the evening and on Saturdays.
 Many couples find this convenient because they are juggling work and child care obligations.
-In some cases, we can conduct mediation by video conference or telephone.